j3soon/omni-farm-isaac/README.md

   /isaac-sim/kit/python/bin/python3: can't open file '/isaac-sim/ ': [Errno 2] No such file or directory`.
   ```
 - Not sure why uploading files to Nucleus in docker using `omnicli` sometimes results in connection error: `Error: Connection`.
+- If a task refers to a job definition that doesn't exist, the task will be stuck in the `submitted` state.
+- If a task refers to a docker image that doesn't exist, the task will be stuck in the `running` state.
+- When using Omniverse Isaac Gym Envs with SKRL and Ray Tune, the task will sometimes complete but stuck in the `running` state.

 ## References